chapel-lang/chapel/doc/rst/language/evolution.rst

 version 1.31, June 2023
 -----------------------

-Version 1.31 renames and adjusts range's parameters, formerly ``range.boundedType`` and ``range.stridable``, as well as the former domain parameter ``domain.stridable``.
+Version 1.31 renames and adjusts two of range's parameters, formerly ``range.boundedType`` and ``range.stridable``, as well as the former domain parameter ``domain.stridable``.
 For details please see `Range Types` in the online documentation for `Version 1.30 <https://chapel-lang.org/docs/1.30/language/spec/ranges.html#range-types>`_ and `Version 1.31 <https://chapel-lang.org/docs/1.31/language/spec/ranges.html#range-types>`_.